-- Were awarded a Gold Sustainability Score from EcoVadis for 2023, a third-party sustainability evaluation company.
-The Gold Medal rating score from EcoVadis places us in the 97th percentile of all companies ranked by EcoVadis in our sector peer group; - Maintained an executive level position of Vice President Environment and Sustainability that reports directly to our CEO; - Created the position of Global Director of Health, Safety and Process Safety Management to oversee the Company's goal-setting and improvement efforts in the areas of health, safety and process safety; - Provided enhanced sustainability information on our website and published our 2021 Sustainability Report, our first as Ecovyst, in June 2022; - Continued work towards our previously announced series of sustainability goals with respect to greenhouse gas emissions, waste management and reduction, product sustainability/R&D investment and company certifications by 2025 and 2030; - Continued steps to implement additional improvements in a number of areas, including health, safety and environmental ("HSE") performance; commitment to diversity, inclusion and human rights both within our company and in our supply chain; and ethical and lawful business practices; - Further integrated a corporate-wide sustainability software platform, which we are utilizing as an internal, real-time sustainability performance dashboard to enable improved analytics and greater visibility into our sustainability impacts; and - Achieved a 90% performance in our flagship HSE Perfect Days program, which targets at-risk behaviors and celebrates positive HSE performance across the organization on a daily basis.
-An HSE Perfect Day is defined as a day without (1) a recordable injury, (2) a first aid injury requiring professional assistance, (3) a Level 1, 2 or 3 environmental release, (4) a governmental notice of violation or citation, (5) a deviation from any permit conditions or HSE legal requirements, (6) a work permit procedure violation, or (7) failure to immediately report a workplace incident.
+- Were awarded a 2024 Platinum Sustainability rating from EcoVadis, a third-party sustainability evaluation company.
+The Platinum rating from EcoVadis places us among the top 1% (99th percentile) of all companies assessed by EcoVadis over the past twelve months; - Maintained an executive level position of Vice President Environment and Sustainability that reports directly to our CEO; - Under the leadership of our Global Director of Health, Safety and Process Safety Management, instituted additional health, safety and process safety programs, as well as launched a company-wide employee health and wellness program that covers both physical and mental health; - Provided enhanced sustainability information on our website and published our 2022 Sustainability Report, our second as Ecovyst, in July 2023; - Continued work towards our recently announced series of 2025 and 2030 sustainability goals with respect to fuel usage, power usage, health, safety and environment performance, and community engagement; - Introduced our employees to our core values Stewardship, High Standards, Integrity and Engagement ("SHINE") and in 2023, provided training on these values and provisions of our Code of Conduct, completing training for approximately 99.8% of active employees in 2023; - Continued steps to implement additional improvements in a number of areas, including health, safety and environmental ("HSE") performance; commitment to diversity, inclusion and human rights both within our company and in our supply chain; and ethical and lawful business practices; - Further integrated a corporate-wide sustainability software platform, which we are utilizing as an internal, real-time sustainability performance dashboard to enable improved analytics and greater visibility into our sustainability impacts; and - Achieved a greater than 90% performance in our flagship HSE Perfect Days program, which targets at-risk behaviors and celebrates positive HSE performance across the organization on a daily basis.